ACCOUNTING ENTRIES

 ILLUSTRATION (1)

 Sunshine Company Ltd bought a plant on 1.1.2005 for a sum of Tshs 100,000/= having a useful life of 5 years.
-It is estimated that the plant has the scrap value of Tshs 16,000/= at the end of its useful life.
+It is estimated that the plant has a scrap value of Tshs 16,000/= at the end of its useful life.

 1. Plant a/c